venravi/GetData_Project1/README.md

 ## Setup and Execution

 The `run_analysis.R` sctipt includes an additional "Step 0" to download/extract the source data and place it in a separate `dataDir` which can be specified on line 17.
+However, as per the submission instructions, the script is to assume the data files are available in the working directory, rather than a separate `data/` directory.
+The script will check for both scenarios.

 One run, `run_analysis.R` will produce a `tidy_data_set.txt` file in the R working directory.